 you’re included in an award of: Income Support; the guarantee element of Pension Credit; income-based Jobseeker’s Allowance; income-related Employment and Support Allowance; or are entitled to, or named on, a valid NHS tax exemption certificate.

 If you live in Scotland, NHS dental examinations are free for everyone.

 If you live in Wales, you can get free NHS dental examinations if you’re under 25 or over 60.

 You’ll need to show your dentist proof that you qualify, for example the letter showing which benefits you receive.

-In Northern Ireland, visit nidirect.gov.uk for more information about who can get free HS dental treatment.
+In Northern Ireland, visit nidirect.gov.uk for more information about who can get free Health Service dental treatment.